dinukasaminda/Pistachio-nutes-classification/readme.md

 ## Classification methods

 1. Custom Convolutional Neural Networks (CNN)
-2. Transfer Learning with VGG16
-3. Fully Learning with ResNet50
+2. Fully Learning with ResNet35
-4. Transfer Learning with ResNet50

 ## Freamworks we ara going to use

 1. TensorFlow And Keras
-2. PyTorch